maykinmedia/commonground-ansible/roles/django_app_k8s/README.md

 * Access to the K8s cluster and the relevant namespace
 * `kubectl` commandline tool should be installed on your local machine (Ansible control node) to validate/debug deployments
+* `helm` commandline tool should be installed on your local machine (Ansible control node) to deploy some components
 * PostgreSQL (or other relevant database engine) must be installed and configured

 This role plays well with: